Categories

 Maruyama Park is my favorite park in Sapporo.
 Located about 20 minutes from JR Sapporo Station, the park features huge lawns, gardens and ponds.
 It is extremely popular during the cherry blossom season and equally fascinating during the winter.
 Within the massive Maruyama Park, you will also find Hokkaidō-jingu Shrine, which is home to the soul of Emperor Meiji and the gods protecting Hokkaidō.

-To get there, take the subway to Maruyama Koen Station on Tozai subway line (one way fare is 250 yen and travel time 15 minutes).
+How to get to Maruyama Park: Take the subway to Maruyama Koen Station on Tozai subway line (one way fare is 250 yen and travel time 15 minutes).

 Hokkaido shrine during winter